Top 10 Gay Bars & Clubs in Boston (2026)

 - Don't miss: Themed nights and community events — check their social media for the current schedule

 - Good to know: Newer venue, so the programming is still evolving.
 The intentionally inclusive atmosphere is the draw.
-Walking distance from the rest of the South End bar strip
+Just over in Back Bay, a short walk from the South End bar strip

 5. Trophy Room